Fatihayoz/ui-ux-design-homework/planning/interview/notes.md

 ### Summary
 Fatih is a man with a background in economics and hr, currently interested in studying web development and data science to find a job in a new country.
 He likes to meet new people and to discover new things, especially historical - by travelling, architecture observation, museums and further reading.
-He tries to get deeper into what he sees.
+He is open to new knowledge and tries to get deeper into what he sees.

 The most important thing for Fatih is well-being of his family, it could be the reason why he changed a country of his living.
-In his free time he likes to walk in parks and gardens and old part of the city and he enjoys a lot walks with his son.
+In his free time he likes to walk in parks and gardens and old part of the city and he enjoys a lot walking with his son.

-Fatih now has difficult time to settle in a new country: waiting for documents to be prepared eg diploma and driving lycense, learning new language, thinking of the future job.
+Fatih says that it is not easy to start a new life in another country: waiting for documents to be prepared, learning new language, using English instead of his mothertongue, thinking of the future job.

 ### Following qestions